julian-hecker/Gridify.scss/README.md

 ## Usage
+There are two main ways the project could be used.

+### Recommended Usage
-1. Add the `gridify.scss` file to your project.
+1. add the mixins file from `scss/_gridify-mixins.scss` into your project.
-2. In SCSS, `@include gridify($columns, $gap-size);` where ever you'd like a grid.
-3. (Optional) Assign template areas, either using the default syntax, or the included `templateAreas` mixin.
+2. Include the `gridify()` mixin to define a grid container with the desired number of columns, gap sizes, and rows.
+3. Place grid items inside grid using CSS `grid-template-areas` or `grid-column` / `grid-row`
-4. Compile along with the rest of your SCSS.
+4. Compile along with the rest of your scss.
-5. Profit from making layouts easier!
+5. Profit from easy layouts!

+### Other Usage (Not Recommended)
+1. Copy the compiled `gridify-dist.css` file into your project
+2. Use the pre-defined classes to define a grid container's properties.
+3. Place grid items inside using CSS properties
+4. Profit from easy layouts!

 ## What's included in Gridify.scss?
-- mixin for gridify with adjustable columns and gap sizes
+- Mixin to declare a grid container with adjustable columns, gap size, and rows.
-- mixins for testing CSS Grid Support and fallback code
+- Mixins for testing CSS Grid Support and fallback code
-- mixin for making a `grid-template-areas` declaration

 ## Demo / Testing
 An [example codepen is available](https://codepen.io/what-the-heck-julian/pen/eYYYMZX) for trying out all the features.